cjsmith1988/CMS-Blog-Site/README.md

 **Description**: This project purpose was to test skills learned with Sequelize and Express-Handlebars and further skills using node.js & Express.

 **Special Notes**: This application is applied to a Heroku live site.
+For testing purpose you are automatically logged off after 5 minutes.

 **Installation**: